Plumsail/orgchart-docs/source/configuration-wizard/data-source-configuration.rst

 Data source configuration
 =========================

-This is the first step of the wizard.
+This is the first step of `the configuration wizard <run-configuration-wizard.html>`_.

-You can choose between two data sources:
+Org Chart can pull employees information from two data sources:

 1. SharePoint list
 2. User profiles